A Diffusion Process Perspective on Posterior Contraction Rates for Parameters: Background and problem formulation

-where $Z = \int e^{- U_{n}(\theta)} d \theta$.
-Given this bound, we can establish posterior contraction rates for the parameters by controlling the moments of the diffusion process $\{\theta_t\}_{t \geq 0}$.
+Given this limiting behavior, we can establish posterior contraction rates for the parameters by controlling the moments of the diffusion process $\{\theta_t\}_{t \geq 0}$.
 The main theoretical results of this paper are obtained by following this general roadmap.